Thomas-Marchand/master-calendar-viewer/README.md

 This project uses a decoupled architecture to separate data collection from data presentation.

 ### 1. The Scraper (local)
-This is a script that runs locally to scrape only the necessary calendar data and upload it to a public Gist, which acts as a free, simple JSON API.
-The script is expected to be run periodically (every 30m daytime, every hour at night) to keep the data fresh.
+This is a script that runs locally to scrape only the necessary calendar data, cleans it and uploads it to a public Gist, which acts as a free, simple JSON API.
+The script is expected to be run periodically only during critical hours to ensure the data is fresh.
 *   **Technology:** Python

 ### 2. The Frontend Viewer (`index.html`, `style.css`, `script.js`)